shailesh1729/tisp/book/la/affine.md

 An affine transformation is also known as an *affine function* or an *affine operator*.
 ```
+An affine transformation preserves affine combinations.
+An affine combination in input leads to an identical
+affine combination in output.

 ```{prf:theorem} Affine = Linear + Translation